Home Sellers you just accepted a contract on your home to sell it. Now what? Learn how to navigate all of the crucial steps of the accepted offer.

 Your financing addendum section.
 It will usually state that the buyer has x number of days to get a final financing approval.

-And that usually means that they got all of there information to the lender and the lender has had a chance to go thru them and feels confident that they can do the loan.
+And that usually means that they got all of their information to the lender and the lender has had a chance to go thru them and feels confident that they can do the loan.
 There are still some moving parts in this that won’t be final until practically the end.
 Your home has to appraise it has to come in with no work required they have to still have the same debt to income ratio at the end and nothing better pull up on title so many moving parts but somewhere around that x number your agent should get a full approval on your buyer.
 Or proof of funds if the buyer is cash.

 Next moving part is the home inspection.